Rurutia1027/EKS-in-Action/02-EKS-Networking/01-How-CNI-Works.md

 # How CNI Works in EKS

+CNI = Container Network Interface -> A Kubernetes plugin that handles pod networking.

+In AWS EKS with the **AWS VPC CNI** plugin, the CNI essentially uses **ENIs and their IPs to provide network connectivity to pods.**

 ## ENIs in EKS
 - **Control Plane ENIs**: Managed by AWS EKS, live inside private subnets, connect to Kubernetes API servers.
 - **Worker Node ENIs**: Belong to your EC2 instance (nodes) running workloads (Pods).